-So, does any of Kolb’s work still resonate?
-And how does it relate to our new insights?
+So does any of Kolb’s work still resonate and how does it relate to our new insights?
 At RSVP Design we believe it does.
 To illustrate this, let’s look at the AGES model referenced in the article above.
-AGES stands for Attention, Generation, Emotion and Spacing.
+AGES are four letters that stand for Attention, Generation, Emotion and Spacing.
 The suggestion is that learning (and specifically retention) is enhanced when:

 Does this look familiar?

-It seems to me there is nothing there that isn’t inherent in expert use of Kolb’s Experiential Learning Cycle and the methods that we have developed from it.
+It seems to me there is nothing there that isn’t inherent in expert use of the Kolb Experiential Learning Cycle and the methods that we have developed from it.
 Let’s look at the 4 elements of the AGES model (although not in that order!).

 So, is this simply slick new packaging?